 Guided Walks and Excursions

-The view of the ocean and the Desolation Sound mountain range that you see from the resort, including in lecture and yoga rooms, is so astonishing – it is exactly as you see it in the pictures.
+All meeting rooms and dining area are overlooking the ocean and the Desolation Sound.
 The ocean is ever changing, and you never get tired of watching it change hues and views.
 If you are lucky, you may even be able to spot whales or seals at a distance in certain times of the year.
 Never mind collecting sand dollars, which are rarely found in other parts of the world, watching giant red jelly fish on the beach and collecting oyster shells.
 Campbell River is considered one of the richest places for marine life in the world.
 Many species not found elsewhere live here.

-Wherever we travel, when back to the Island, we are amazed with its beauty, pristine nature and clean air, and sometimes hard to believe – ever green grass (except during the hottest months on the year).
-It is almost never cold here, at least not if you come from the cooler parts of Canada.
-You hardly see light frost for more than several weeks in a row, and snow falls not more than 3-4 times a year.
-Summers are warm with +20 to 30 C and winters with average +5 C. In winter time it is important to bring with you waterproof shoes (runners and rubber shoes), an umbrella, a pair of woolen socks, and a warm jacket.
+Enjoy the Island’s beauty, pristine clean air.
+It is almost never cold here.
+There may be an occasional light frost and snow in December to February, but these are very rare.
+Summers are warm with +20 C and winters with average +5 C. In fall and winter time it is important to bring with you waterproof shoes (runners and rubber shoes), an umbrella, a pair of woolen socks, and a warm jacket.

 - Guided Nature Walk to Oyster River Park: Along this walk there is everything: beautiful trees in the park, river and ocean side.
 Total walk time: 1.5 hrs, though it may take longer, if you want to walk further into the park.
 If you like walking, it is a great walk you can continue for your every day routine, on your own or with a buddy.